 Leveraging the potential of artificial intelligence and next-generation technology to create affordable security surveillance solutions.

 Security has changed.
 Conventional systems and solutions have been augmented by the evolution of technology and transformed by the rise of artificial intelligence.
 Security surveillance platforms can now provide estates, business parks and retail centres with far more control and insight.
 The data created by systems powered by artificial intelligence and the analytics delivered by platforms designed to interpret this data allows for more powerful and relevant security monitoring that protects both individual and property.
 However, there remains a perception that the technology is too costly and the solutions too complex for anyone but the largest of enterprises.
-It is a perception, according to Derick Neethling, Head of Marketing at Watcher Surveillance Solutions, that is about to change.
+It is a perception that is about to change.

 Now, imagine if the security guard didn’t need to take a break?
 Or if they never needed to look away from the screens, even for a second?
 This is precisely what artificial intelligence does.
 The control room is suddenly monitored 24/7 by the intelligence that never sleeps and that’s capable of catching discrepancies and concerns in an instant, notifying the relevant individuals in real-time and significantly reducing risk to property and individual.

 “AI and right algorithms and software can be used to reliably identify potential threats.
 Once the system has identified a threat, the system will keep track of actions taken and will escalate it should it not happen timeously.
 All actions taken by Surveillance Operators are logged for future reference and review”, says Venter.
 “This technology is not something that lives in the future, either.
 It’s here, today.
 Organisations of all sizes can leverage these capabilities to streamline their surveillance systems and manage multiple properties to greatly improve their security and peace of mind.”